TravelSizedLions/kleptool-package-manager/README.md

 However, standardized adoption for internal storage of project dependencies has seen pushback from Python's core development team.
 A [proposal](https://discuss.python.org/t/pep-582-python-local-packages-directory/963/430) for the introduction of a project-specific `__pypackages__` directory was recently rejected in March of 2023, citing concerns with backwards compatibility for existing workflows and project security.
 The result is similar to that seen in JavaScript's community: a schism in the ecosystem regarding dependency management and resolution, with no accepted universal approach and a hesitance to create one.

-#### Case Study #5: Rust and Recursive Manifest Definitions
+#### Case Study #5: Rust, Recursive Manifest Definitions, and Cross-Language Synergy

-Rust is one of the newest and fastest-growing system programming languages released in the recent past.
+Rust is one of the newest and fastest-growing systems programming languages released in the recent past.
 It's a language whose package management and dependency resolution is held up as a gold standard among those who are familiar with it.
-It features first-class support for recursive dependency manifest structures, allowing for clean, isolated subsections defined within the context of a monorepo.
+It features first-class support for recursive dependency manifest structures with its workspace system, allowing for clean, isolated subsections defined within the context of a monorepo of libraries and executable binaries, called 'crates'.
 While other ecosystems offer similar solutions, the crates system takes advantage of its tight coupling with the language to offer a strong solution for pure rust repositories.

-In addition, built-in support

-While
+In addition, Rust's system for macros makes generating bindings for communication with higher level languages as simple as adding a function decorator (You should try it sometime--its web assembly bindgen system is delightful).
+And so, Rust often finds itself filling the role of handling low-level performance-critical code to hand back up to languages like Python and JS through bindings or ipc/rpc protocols.
+This purposeful consideration of Rust's own role as one piece in a greater system shows that building tools that allow for elegant cross-compatibility are not just possible, but synergistic.
+Rust's power as an expressive low-level language that plays well with scripting languages serves not just its own community, but that of any language dovetailing off of its strengths, similar to the symbiotic relationship of Lua and its embedded systems focus.

 #### Case Study #6: Java, Kotlin, Gradle, and Maven